 - Lead trial counsel responsible for patent infringement victory involving payments of $9 million plus future royalties, Intercat, Inc. v.
 W.R.
 Grace & Co., et al. Defendant Nol-tec Systems stipulated to validity and infringement and is enjoined from further infringement with respect to the subject technology.

 - Lead trial counsel in a Lanham Act victory involving claims of trade dress infringement and passing off, affirmed by the U.S. Court of Appeals for the 7th Circuit.
 Thomas was retained as new lead counsel after the district court had already found liability and awarded treble damages against the client, defendant.
-After first persuading the district court to rescind its prior award of treble damages (and deny a request for punitive damages), Wimbiscus, along with partner Alex Menchaca, successfully persuaded the district court to reverse its prior award of liability - and later award attorney's fees to their client defendant.
+After first persuading the district court to rescind its prior award of treble damages (and deny a request for punitive damages), Wimbiscus successfully persuaded the district court to reverse its prior award of liability – and later award attorney’s fees to his client defendant.

 - Co-counsel in patent infringement action filed on behalf of Weyerhaeuser Company relating to superabsorbent technology.

 - Defense of damages claim on behalf of a major medical device manufacturer in eight-week jury trial.
 Thomas was the lawyer primarily responsible for the damages issues in this case.
 (The plaintiff reduced its (four patent) multi-hundred million dollar claim by 50% before trial; the surviving claim was later drastically reduced by jury award.)

 - Supporting counsel in trials resulting in jury verdicts of $14.6 million, $17.2 million, and $7.9 million for patent infringement relating to papermaking machinery.

 - Supporting counsel in procuring injunction on behalf of patent holder relating to wireless printing technology.